Start in enterprise mode

 Graceful shutdown

-MCPJungle handlesSIGTERM for graceful shutdown.
+Mcpjungle handlesSIGTERM for graceful shutdown.
 It closes all active stateful sessions, flushes telemetry, and stops accepting new connections before exiting.

 Send SIGTERM to stop the server cleanly: